Lemmah/manning-phising-websites-detection/README.md

-# manning-phising-websites-detection
+# Manning-Phishing-Websites-Detection
-class assignment: using python pandas and data libraries with jupyter notebook
+Educational Use Only: Detecting Phishing Websites using Machine Learning and Python